-Bloomfield prepares an Annual Environmental Management Report (AEMR), now termed 'Annual Review' in accordance with the NSW Government Integrated Mining Policy and with the requirements of ML1738.
+Bloomfield prepares an Annual Review in accordance with the NSW Government Integrated Mining Policy and with the requirements of ML1738.
 This annual report compiles monitoring results and discusses trends, system changes and responses to any potential issues identified during monitoring.
 Targets and future initiatives are also identified.